 The bottom line is: If you show you have handled stress effectively in the past, they’ll feel confident that you can handle stress in their job, too.

 There isn’t one “perfect” answer for how you handle stress in the workplace, but your goal in the interview should be to show employers that you stay calm, think logically, and stay productive.

 That way, they’ll feel confident that you can cope with stress in their job, too.

 It’s also okay to say you ask for help.
-It’s okay to say you like step aside for 10 minutes and regroup.
+It’s okay to say you like to step aside for 10 minutes and collect yourself.
 And it’s okay to say you’ve been in a stressful situation and felt pressure in past jobs!
 In fact, employers want to hear this because it shows them you’re “battle-tested.”

-The key is to show that you still performed well in these situations.
+The key is to show that you still performed well in these stressful situations.